mostafizurRahaman/next-doc/README.md

 ## Rouiting in Next JS :-

 -  ### Basic Routing / (file based routing) :

    -  Next Js uses file system based routing. example below:
    -  first create a folder into app folder
    -  make page.js and write codes
    -  try load the page with link `http://localhost:3000/folder_name`

+-  ### Nested Route :
+   -  It is basically a route within another route.
+Nested routes help in the categorization of web pages.
+   -  first create a folder and open the folder
+   -  then create a sub folder and create file with name page.js
+   -  write code
+   -  try to load the file with the link `http//localhost:3000/folder_name/folder_name`

 ## Link in Next JS :